Requesting permission to enrol

 Step 4 – Enrol

-If the Course Convener approves your request, you will be assigned permission to enrol and can proceed to add the course on ISIS up until the last date to enrol (Monday of Week 2 for Semester 1 and Semester 2)*.
+If the Course Convener grants permission, your student record will be updated and you will receive notification you can proceed to add the course on ISIS up until the last date to enrol which falls on Monday of Week 2 at 11:59pm for Semester 1 and Semester 2*.

 *If you are seeking to enrol in more than 24 units, please see frequently asked questions below for information regarding overloading.